ravidaliparthy/Bharat-Intern/README.md

 # Folder Structure

-/bharat_1: Contains files for the product landing page project.
+/bharat_1: Contains files for the Portfolio Website project.

+/bharat_2: Contains files for the Netflix-like Homepage project.

 # Instructions
 Each project is contained within its respective folder (/portfolio_website, /weather_website, /netflix_homepage).
 Check the README.md file within each folder for specific instructions on running and understanding the projects.